joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

     * Click the "Upload" link at the top of the page.
     * Browse for the zip file, select and click "Install."

 3. In the WordPress Admin, go to "Plugins > Installed Plugins."
-Locate "Content Driven Featured Posts and Menus (IntelliWidget)" in the list and click "Activate."
+Locate "Per Page Custom Menus Featured Posts IntelliWidget" in the list and click "Activate."

 4. Follow the "Quick Introduction" below.